-- Global constant propagation can be performed at any point where holds - Consider the case of computing for a single variable X at all program points
+- Global constant propagation can be performed at any point where holds

+- Consider the case of computing for a single variable X at all program points

+- Valid points cannot hide!

+- We will find you!

+- (sometimes)

 Global Constant Propagation (Cont.)

 To make the problem precise, we associate one of the following values with X at every program point